-The Sybase ETL desktop consists of the Navigator, Properties, Design Section, and Components Store.
+The Sybase ETL Small Business Edition desktop consists of the Navigator, Properties, Design Section, and Components Store.
 See "Desktop layout" for more information.

-4 In the Navigator, click a repository folder and select the TRANSFORMER client to open the list of available projects.
+3 In the Navigator, click the repository folder and select the TRANSFORMER client to open the list of available projects.